 Let’s understand how you can write each section of the pharmacy business plan.

 The executive summary section forms the first page of your business plan.
 It summarises all that your business stands for.

 The executive summary section consists of the following subsegments:

 - Objectives: This segment consists of the reason you started your business in the first place.
 What is your idea behind it and what problem do you plan on solving with it?

 - Mission: Your mission statement should reflect how your pharmacy business can help people, apart from providing them medicines.
-Basically, it reflects how your idea can deal with a problem more optimally.
+It reflects how your idea can deal with a problem more optimally.

 - Financial Summary: This section would consist of the funding requirements of your business, how the said funds would be put to use.
 It serves the main purpose of the executive summary, which is to get your business funded.

 As a pharmacy business, your executive summary would consist of the type and size of your pharmacy business, your team, your qualifications and licenses, and a summary of your financial plan.

 2. Products and Services

 This section consists of a description of all the products and services your pharmacy offers.